dtischler/balena-DonkeyCar-Virtual/README.md

  - [DonkeyCar - Virtual Build, Raspberry Pi](https://github.com/dtischler/balena-DonkeyCar-Virtual)
  - [DonkeyCar Simulator - Intel NUC / x86](https://github.com/dtischler/balena-DonkeyCar-Simulator)

-This Readme and Repo cover the **`Physical Build of a DonkeyCar using a Raspberry Pi 3`** version of the project.
+This Readme and Repo cover the **`Virtual Build of a DonkeyCar using a Raspberry Pi 3`** version of the project.
 You can refer to the other GitHub repos linked above, for other components or flavors of DonkeyCar.

 Also note, the DonkeyCar project has their own [detailed documentation available](https://docs.donkeycar.com), that goes into more advanced topics and gives thorough descriptions of the architecture, machine learning and training scenarios, performance and tuning of models, and many more topics.
 This Readme is simply intended to make it easy to get started, and once you have the core concepts down, be sure to refer to their documentation for more advanced guidance.